Edge-Marketing-and-Design/edgeDevFirebase/README.md

 ### Firebase Trigger functions.

-These function react to updates in the `staged-users` Firestore collection.
+These functions react to updates in the `staged-users` Firestore collection.
 This trigger is designed to help maintain data consistency between the `staged-users` and `users` collections.
 When a document in the `staged-users` collection is updated, the trigger performs checks and updates the corresponding user data in the `users` collection, ensuring that both collections stay in sync.

 The trigger considers various scenarios such as the presence of a `userId` field, differences between the old and new `templateUserId` fields, and event processing status.
 It uses helper functions like `setUser`, `shouldProcess`, and `markProcessed` to manage these scenarios and make the necessary updates to the `users` collection.
 These functions handle tasks like updating or creating user documents, checking if an event should be processed, and marking an event as processed.

 In essence, the `updateUser` trigger streamlines user data management by automatically synchronizing updates between the `staged-users` and `users` collections in your Firebase project and adds another layer of security.

-User mangement requires setting up a firestore trigger function and helper functions  in your firebase functions, these functions are automatically added to functions/index.js in your project, wrapped in "// START @edge/firebase functions" and "// END @edge/firebase functions".
+User management requires setting up a Firestore trigger function and helper functions in your Firebase functions.
+These functions are automatically added to functions/index.js in your project, wrapped in "// START @edge/firebase functions" and "// END @edge/firebase functions".

 ```javascript
 const functions = require('firebase-functions')